lucadatasolutions/leetcode/premium-algo-100/array-string/maximum-distance-in-arrays.md

    - Explantation: One way to reach the maxiumum distance 4 is to pick 1 in the first or third array and pick 5 in the second array.

+## Required Learning:

+- How to iterate through a nested list
+- How to find max and min number

+## Python Data Types: Lists and Stacks

+### Lists: Are